Integration GuidesReference Docs

 Teams

-New teams will appear as they are added to the database.
+New teams appear as they are added to the database.

 Pull on an as-needed basis.